pjap93/gladys-4-playground/server/services/example/README.md

 This services exposes a function which returns a read-only object:

 ```
 {
   start: [Function], // function to start the service
   stop: [Function], // function to stop the service
-  device: {
+  light: {
+    turnOn: [Function], // function to turnOn the light
-    getValue: [Function], // function to get the value of a given device
+    turnOff: [Function], // function to turnOff the light
-    setValue: [Function] // function to set the value of a given device
+    getState: [Function], // function to get the state of the light (on/off)
   }
 }
 ```